-Classic moment from Blackadder Goes Forth
+Blackadder Goes Forth

-Lieutenant George: Well I'd rather be on a charge for insubordination than on a charge for deserting a friend!
+Captain Darling: Don't take that tone with me, Lieutenant, or I'll have you on charge for insubordination!Lieutenant George: Well I'd rather be on a charge for insubordination than on a charge for deserting a friend!

 Blackadder: Good luck, everyone. *Blows whistle to signal going over the top.*

-A bit earlier, when Darling arrives with an order to go over the top with everyone else, Blackadder completely ignores the opportunity to taunt his hated pencil pushing nemesis, seeing only a terrified man who'll soon be killed.
+- A bit earlier, when Darling arrives with an order to go over the top with everyone else, Blackadder completely ignores the opportunity to taunt his hated pencil pushing nemesis, seeing only a terrified man who'll soon be killed.

-He not only doesn't taunt him, he pretends to believe that Darling volunteered to join them.
+- He not only doesn't taunt him, he pretends to believe that Darling volunteered to join them.
 Despite it probably taking him all of two seconds to guess that Darling was pushed into it by his mad superior, he gives Darling the best opportunity to save face and pretend to himself that he's being brave and loyal.

-In Blackadder's Christmas Carol, it's kind of sweet to see Blackadder actually acting like a decent person, especially to Baldrick, even as everyone else fleeces him for everything he's worth.
+- It's kind of sweet to see Blackadder actually acting like a decent person, especially to Baldrick, even as everyone else fleeces him for everything he's worth.
 It doesn't last, but still.